craftunit/stripe-express-checkout/README.md

     - [Button Options](#button-options)
     - [Event Hooks](#event-hooks)
   - [Adjustments made for Craft Commerce](#adjustments-made-for-craft-commerce)

+## Features
+- Adds the Stripe Express Checkout Element to your Craft Commerce site.
+- Checkout products and carts with a single click.
+- Supports Apple Pay, Google Pay, PayPal and much more.
+- Supports shipping address and phone number requirements.
+- Supports all the options from the Stripe Express Checkout Element.
+- Intercept request through event hooks.
+- Automatically adjusts costs based on configured shipping rules.
+- Restrict deliveries to allowed countries in your Commerce settings.

 ## Showcase
 **TODO: Add gif/webm of the express checkout; Maybe a YouTube Video showcasing the plugin would be neat**